UPS - Population and Society Unit

 UPS works in partnership with FloPS – Florence Population Studies – a collaboration agreement between the Department of Statistics, Informatics, Applications "G. Parenti" (DiSIA) of the University of Florence and the Department of Political and Social Sciences of the European University Institute, for the development of joint research activities about population, life course and social inequalities.

-- DiSIA professors: Bruno Arpino, Bruno Bertaccini, Gustavo De Santis, Raffaele Guetto, Alessandra Minello, Alessandra Petrucci, Elena Pirani, Valentina Tocchioni, Daniele Vignoli
+- DiSIA professors: Bruno Arpino, Bruno Bertaccini, Gustavo De Santis, Raffaele Guetto, Alessandra Minello, Alessandra Petrucci, Elena Pirani, Emilia Rocco, Valentina Tocchioni, Daniele Vignoli

 DiSIA post-doc researchers: Giammarco Alderotti, Giulio Ammannato, Daniela Bellani, Federico Crescenzi, Maria Veronica Dorgali, Carla Galluccio, Alessio Lachi, Patrizio Lodetti